vaquerizaslab/fanc/fanc-doc/api/analyse/compartments.rst

     :start-after: start snippet ab ev
     :end-before: end snippet ab ev

-:func:`~kaic.architecture.compartments.ABCompartmentMatrix.eigenvector` returns a numpy array with one entry per region in the AB correlation matrix (you can retrieve a matching list of regions with :func:`~kaic.architecture.compartments.ABCompartmentMatrix.regions`).
+:func:`~fanc.architecture.compartments.ABCompartmentMatrix.eigenvector` returns a numpy array with one entry per region in the AB correlation matrix (you can retrieve a matching list of regions with :func:`~fanc.architecture.compartments.ABCompartmentMatrix.regions`).
 You can also retrieve only the EV entries for a specific region using the ``sub_region`` argument, but note that the calculation is always performed on the entire genome first to avoid biases from subsetting.